 You must be studying for at least a year on a UK undergraduate or postgraduate course.
 This can include Open University or distance learning courses.
 You'll need proof of your disability and you must be eligible for student finance.
 If you've studied at university-level before, you’re still eligible to apply.
-You may not be eligible if you’re an EU student, or get equivalent funding from another source (such as a social work allowance or disabled students' allowance).
+You may not be eligible if you get equivalent funding from another source (such as a social work allowance or disabled students' allowance).

 Will DSA affect your other financial support?